Recommendations

 CSF assessment should include:[2]

-White blood cell count and examination
+Red and white blood cell count and examination (including differential white cell count)

 Total protein concentration